bacadra/pulsar-regex-aligner/README.md

   </a>
 </p>

-Align text by regex statment.
+Align text by regex statment or just align a cursors.

 ## Installation

 To install `regex-aligner` search for [regex-aligner](https://web.pulsar-edit.dev/packages/regex-aligner) in the Install pane of the Pulsar settings or run `ppm install regex-aligner`.
 Alternatively, you can run `ppm install bacadra/pulsar-regex-aligner` to install a package directly from the Github repository.

 # Contributing [🍺](https://www.buymeacoffee.com/asiloisad)